4 Ways to Get From Tulum to Bacalar

 Just keep in mind that there are not many gas stations along the way so make sure your tank is full, either from Tulum or Felipe Carillo Puerto.

-Other than that it’s very safe to drive from Tulum to Bacalar.
+Other than that, it’s very safe to drive from Tulum to Bacalar.

 I would recommend using an aggregator such as Discover Cars since it will show you all the possible rates available from different companies in a specific time frame.

-Just make sure that once you select your rate and car rental company you read their policies because those ones are all different for each car rental company.
+Just make sure that once you select your rate and car rental company, you read their policies because those ones are all different for each car rental company.

 Discover Cars Mexico Review

-Bacalar is a very small town but to get from one “balneario” (like a beach club but on the lake) to another or to explore the surrounding area you will need a car unless you want to rely on taxis.
+Bacalar is a very small town, but to get from one “balneario” (like a beach club but on the lake) to another or to explore the surrounding area, you will need a car unless you want to rely on taxis.

-The Lake Bacalar itself is quite extended and therefore you will need a vehicle in order to get from one site to the other.
+The Lake Bacalar itself is quite extended, and therefore, you will need a vehicle in order to get from one site to the other.

 That’s why having a car is my favorite option to get from Tulum to Bacalar